Tax and the Company Car (or Van!)

 Many businesses need to have company vehicles to conduct their day-to-day work.
 When it comes to choosing a company vehicle, it is normal to purchase or lease for a period often of around 3 years, so it is important to choose the type of vehicle that suits the purpose.
 This might be a company car or a commercial vehicle taxed as a van, but before committing to the contract it is important to consider whether to purchase or lease, and the tax implications both for the employer and the employee over the intended period of use.

 As the government’s strategic approach to taxation continues to evolve, the choice of diesel, petrol, hybrid, electric or other fuel is also an important one.
-The current government has increasingly encouraged the use of vehicles with a low C02 emission g/km which is reflected in tax charges and incentives.
+The previous Conservative government had increasingly encouraged the use of vehicles with a low C02 emission g/km which is reflected in tax charges and incentives.

 Once the type of vehicle has been tentatively chosen, the tax implications are the next consideration.
 These are the main points to bear in mind: